SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?: Data modelling

 is very short, only $\sim$ 5 days, due to the low ejecta mass.
 The bolometric peak timescale is inferred to be $\sim$ 7 days and the $g$-band peak timescale to be $\sim$ 10 days; the discrepancy between these values is consistent with the high photospheric temperature and rapid cooling around peak.
 From the intrinsic bolometric luminosity we derive $T_{rise, 10\%} = 6.1 \pm 0.3$ days, and $T_{rise, e} = 4.9 \pm 0.3$ days, rest frame.
 The supernova is expected to enter the nebular phase on the timescale of \citep{Nicholl2017}

 which is $\sim$ 27 days post-explosion, or only $\sim$ 17 days post $g$-band peak.
 This could imply that the final two observed spectra, at +26d and +29d, are taken during the early nebular phase, even though the spectrum shows no strong evolution between +8 and +29 days.
 This could also account for the discrepancy between the model and observed photometric points in the late-phase.
-However, it seems more likely that this simplistic estimate of the nebular timescale is not accurate in this circumstance, although it is not clear why this would be the case.
+However, it seems more likely that this simplistic estimate of the nebular timescale is not accurate in this circumstance, which could be because of small scale asymmetries or the density profile of the ejecta.
+Since Equations \ref{eqn:tdif1}$-$\ref{eqn:tleak} are all derived using a uniform density profile, they could all underestimate the different timescales if the ejecta has a steeper profile \citep[e.g.][]{Suzuki2017}.
 Due to the large inferred gamma-ray opacity, the gamma-ray leakage timescale \citep{Wang2015},

-is also very long, with most of the posterior being over 100 days.
-This means that non-thermal emission likely does not escape from the supernova over the timescale that we observed it.
-The high gamma-ray opacity here is inconsistent with a pulsar wind nebula (PWN) with low magnetization \citep{Vurm2021}, which would cause the non-thermal emission to be Comptonized and mostly emitted as hard x-rays and gamma-rays.
+is also very long, with a lower limit of $\sim$ 50 days.
+This means that a significant amount of non-thermal emission likely does not escape from the supernova over the timescale that we observed it.
+The inferred lower limit on the gamma-ray opacity is $\sim$ 0.2 cm$^2$ g$^{-1}$, which is higher than the mean value of 0.06$^{+0.07}_{0.05}$ cm$^2$ g$^{-1}$ for SLSNe-I \citep{Gomez2024}, although not a significant outlier.
+The high gamma-ray opacity here may be inconsistent with a pulsar wind nebula (PWN) with low magnetization \citep{Vurm2021}, which would cause the non-thermal emission to be Comptonized and mostly emitted as hard x-rays and gamma-rays.
 The likely source of opacity for the PWN is photoelectric absorption, which dominates in the soft x-ray regime (see Figure 4 from \citet{Vurm2021}).
 This means that the PWN is likely synchrotron-dominated, and may be a strong radio source at longer timescales \citep[e.g.][]{2018MNRAS.474..573O, Omand2025b}.